AbhikRaj01/AbhikRaj01/README.md

 - 👋 Hi, I’m @AbhikRaj01
 - 👀 I’m interested in coding to solve and provide real world solutions.
-- 🌱 I’m currently learning DSA and Full Stack Devlopment.
+- 🌱 I’m currently learning Full Stack Devlopment.
 - 💞️ I’m looking to collaborate on new project ideas that aims to provide help to people in any domains.
 - 📫 How to reach me abhikraj948@gmail.com
 - ⚡ Fun fact: It takes twice the effort tomorrow to complete the task that is supposedly can be worked on today.